gvwilson/sdxjs/src/package-manager/index.md

-Downloading files requires some web programming that is out of scope for this book, while installing those files in the right places uses the systems programming skills of <a section="systems-programming"/>.
+Downloading files requires some web programming that is out of scope for this book, while installing those files in the right places uses the systems programming skills of [% x systems-programming %].
 The piece we are missing is a way to figure out exactly what versions of different packages to install in order to create a consistent setup.
 If packages A and B require different versions of C,